kalgumaei/europeana-mdic/README.md

 The framework is developed on top of Hadoop.
 It uses Hadoop HDFS as a distributed storage, Apache Spark as Lightning-Fast cluster computing system, and Elasticsearch as a distributed analysis and data store engine.

 ## Prerequisites
-1) Install Hadoop and start the HDFS daemon on all nodes.
+1) Install Hadoop, prepare Hadoop_data folder on all nodes, and start the HDFS daemon on all nodes.
 (You can follow the instructions given in the following link:  http://pingax.com/install-apache-hadoop-ubuntu-cluster-setup/).
 To start HDFS, use the following command on the NameNode:
 ```
 $ start-dfs.sh
 ```

 2) Install Apache Spark by choosing a Pre-built for Hadoop (2.6.4 or later) package,  so that you do not have to build Spark first.
-Then use the following command on the master node to start both the master and the slave nodes:
+ Then use the following command on the master node to start both the master and slave nodes:
 ```
 $ sbin/start-all.sh
 ```
- (you can follow the instructions given on the following link:  http://blog.insightdatalabs.com/spark-cluster-step-by-step/)
+ (To install Spark cluster you can follow the instructions given on the following link:  http://blog.insightdatalabs.com/spark-cluster-step-by-step/)

 3) Install Elasticsearch. (you can follow the instructions given on the following link: https://www.digitalocean.com/community/tutorials/how-to-set-up-a-production-elasticsearch-cluster-on-ubuntu-14-04
 ).
-You can configure Elasticsearch to start automatically with system booting, however, you can also start the service manually by running the following code on each elasticseearch node:
+You can configure Elasticsearch to start automatically with system booting.
+However, you can also start the service manually by running the following code on each elasticseearch node:
 ```
 $ sudo service elasticsearch start
 ```